nishantdania/ghost-gatsby-starter-mini/README.md

 Gatsby `develop` uses the `dev` config in `ghost.json` - while Gatsby `serve` uses the `production` config.

+# Site config
+Some config variables used for adding meta data can be defined in the `src/utils/siteConfig.js` file.

-# Enabling the Author, Tags and Page templates
+# Enabling the author, tags and page templates
-*WIP*
+- Pending update

 # Copyright & License